 There are an unusual number of trees with powerful eye configurations on the Swarthmore College campus, because the third eye is the energetic seat of intellectual knowledge.
 There are also an unusual number of trees with well-developed holes or portals, because the college trains its students to break with ordinary preconceptions and explore new approaches to all fields of knowledge.
 On an energetic level, this means travel between dimensions – or travel through portals and gateways.
 The trees therefore sometimes manifest a portal eye (for seeing), and sometimes a mouth (for speaking what is learned).

-Compare the natural growth of these trees to the forked trees at Fabyan Preserve, and you will understand how different energies manifest different results.
+Compare the natural growth of these trees to the forked trees at Fabyan Preserve that I’ve written about.
+Colonel Fabyan owned a tuning fork factory across the road from his home – and his interests manifested far different results.